Chia-Network/drplotter/README.md

 > [!NOTE]
 > If you have not yet connected a drsolver with your same DRPLOTTER_CLIENT_TOKEN, you will see a warning or error message in your harvester logs.
 Once your drsolver starts running, the harvester will then connect to the server and start sending plots to your solvers.

+## Checking it's all running smoothly

+The easiest way to check all your drplots are being farmed, is to join a pool and set the difficulty of your pool plots to the lowest setting you can (e.g. to 1).
+Drplots incur *no performance penalty* for very low difficulty settings, and this helps you monitor you are getting all the expected pool points.